ksedgwic/key2blue/README.md

 - Remove the noted lines to create a toolchain with support for 64-bit time_t.

-- I chose esp-idf "v4.1".
+- I chose esp-idf tag "v4.1". (`git checkout v4.1`)

-Might be good to run the "hello_world" example in the installation doc to make sure you are functionall.
+Might be good to run the "hello_world" example in the installation doc to make sure you are functional.

 ## Install btstack